 Arrested or charged with a crime?

-If you have been accused of a crime, look no further than Todd E. Tkach, P.C.
+If you have been accused of a crime, look no further than Todd E. Tkach, P.C for help.
 With 25 years of experience, we’ve earned a reputation for integrity, trust, expertise, tenacity, and client satisfaction.
 Convictions of criminal offenses can have life-long and significant effects on every aspect of your life.
 Imprisonment, fines, community supervision, electronic monitoring, loss of employment, loss of future employment opportunities, loss of voting rights, loss of gun rights, and a permanent criminal record are just of few of the harsh possibilities of being accused of a crime.
 Our mission is to protect your constitutional and inalienable rights, to demonstrate that the State of Texas cannot prove their charges beyond a reasonable doubt, and to pursue evidence necessary to prove your innocence.

 After being arrested or accused of a crime, it’s difficult to figure out what to do and what course of action to take.
 All cases are different and each case requires a full investigation and individual legal analysis that can only be achieved with a firm understanding of the law and the experience to make the right decisions.
 Whether pursuing a plea agreement or trial by jury, an effective strategy must be developed.
 With so much at stake, criminal defense cases require sophisticated legal representation.
 Trust your case to someone with proven results; the attorneys and staff of Todd E. Tkach, P.C.